kaushik88/kaushik88.github.io/_posts/2015-09-10-flight-car.md

 5. E-Mail Updates - This is where I was impressed the most and I had received the right amount of email notifications (always hard to get this right) -

 	a.
 The first email with the drop-off receipt along with the mileage and gas information.

 	b.
 The second email when my car was rented out (yay, I'm gonna make some money).

 	c.
 The third email when my car was returned (phew, my car is safe!)

 	d.
 The fourth email when my flight landed with the pickup instructions.

+6. Insurance Coverage - Covered by a million dollar insurance policy.

 **What can be improved**